Is the world becoming a more dangerous place? Or is it becoming safer and more prosperous?

 Knowing the world is getting better is not only good for your own sanity but will allow you to make better life decisions.
-If you think the world is going to shit you’re less likely to have hope and may take a more nihilistic view of life.
+If you think the world is going to hell you’re less likely to have hope and may take a more nihilistic view of life.

 Why do people feel this way?
 A couple of reasons.
 But first, a story.

 In the early hours of Tuesday morning, I was making my way to Ibiza Airport as the Manchester terrorist attacks began to unfold.